CP1401/Practicals/prac_04/README.md

 ## 2. Number Sequences

 a.
-Write a loop that displays all the odd numbers between 1 and 100 with a line break between each one.
+Write a loop that displays all the odd numbers between 1 and 100 with each number on its own line (normal print, no sep/end).
 Think about the `step` value for this.
 b.
 Write a loop that displays all the Summer Olympic years (every 4 years) between 1896 and today, with a space between each one (all on one line).